Our companies are backed by the Best Pick Guarantee. Call one today!

 An HVAC professional should inspect your furnace before you turn it on for the winter.

-During the inspection, he or she will check your system to see if it’s running efficiently as well as detect whether there are any abnormal sounds or smells coming from the system.
+During the inspection, the technician will check your system to make sure it’s running efficiently.
+They’ll also check for any abnormal sounds or smells coming from the system.
 Regular maintenance helps keep everything operating properly.

-Not only will this buildup make your home smoky, but creosote is extremely flammable, which could cause a fire in your flue.
-A clean chimney allows smoke to escape more freely, which increases the efficiency of your fireplace as a whole.
+A clean chimney allows smoke to escape freely, which increases the efficiency of your fireplace as a whole.
 And most importantly, a clean chimney is a safe chimney.

 Pipes cannot withstand freezing winter temperatures.
 To prevent pipes from freezing and bursting, completely drain and shut off the water to any outside pipes.

-Clogged gutters restrict the flow of water, and during the winter, rain and snow can create ice dams that further clog the gutters.
+Clogged gutters restrict the flow of water.
+During the winter, rain and snow can create ice dams that further clog the gutters.

-If your gutters are clogged, your home can experience water damage when the gutters leak down the side of your house or up under your roof.
+If your gutters are clogged, you’re risking water damage if the gutters leak down the side of your house or up under your roof.
 After fall, clear the gutters of all leaves and debris, and inspect them for any damage.

-Winterizing your home can help prevent unexpected issues from popping up, and you can enjoy the season knowing that your home will withstand winter’s severe temperatures.
+Winterizing your home can help prevent unexpected issues from popping up.
+You’ll be able to enjoy the season knowing that your home will withstand winter’s severe temperatures.